galador/galileo-laravel/README.md

 # Laravel

-This repo houses the Puppet manifests and Vagrantfile that we use for local Laravel 4 based development on Mac OS X.
+This repo houses the Puppet manifests and Vagrantfile that we use for local Laravel 4 based development on Mac OS X. This project is based on some original work by [bureaublank/galileo-laravel](https://github.com/bureaublank/galileo-laravel).

 ### Puppet manifests included:
 - NGINX